blurrycontour/zuul-gerrit/doc/source/configuration.rst

 Zuul's command line client may be configured to make calls to Zuul's web server.
 The client will then look for a ``zuul.conf`` file with a ``webclient`` section to set up the connection over HTTP.

+.. note:: At least one authenticator must be configured in Zuul for admin commands to be enabled in the client.

 .. attr:: webclient